Amateur Photographer verdict

 Performance

 So how does the EOS R100 behave when you go out and take pictures?
 The good news is that it’s quick and responsive, so you’re unlikely to miss a shot waiting for the camera to respond.
-Equally, it’s pretty discreet, thanks to its relatively quiet and unobtrusive shutter that shouldn’t unduly disturb your subjects.
+Equally, it’s pretty discreet, thanks to its relatively quiet and unobtrusive shutter that shouldn’t unduly disturb a subject.

 Where the EOS R100 really excels is at making JPEG files direct from the camera.
 Its metering and auto white balance are both superbly judged, and the colour rendition is bright and punchy.
 Canon’s Auto Lighting Optimiser also does a brilliant job of bringing out extra detail in darker areas of the image, without losing anything in the highlights.
 This means you get consistently attractive image files that are ready for sharing with no further work.